 Each college has its own halls, grounds, faculty, and administration.
 Students are enrolled in a single college where they study, live, and eat, and in which a large share of their social activities are centered.
 While the individual college provides tutors, accommodation, and extracurricular activities, the University defines the academic disciplines, organizes lectures, gives exams, and grants degrees.
 Some clubs and activities are available on a University-wide basis as well.

 Review eligibility to ensure that you meet all Columbia requirements to study abroad.

 Only Columbia College students are permitted to apply to the program.
 Columbia Engineering and Columbia General Studies students are allowed to study abroad at Oxford or Cambridge through a petition process.

 The Columbia College Oxbridge Scholars Program is a highly selective program.
 Admission to the Columbia College Oxbridge Scholars program is a two-step process:

 1.)
-Students will first submit application materials to the Office of Global Programs and Fellowships via this webpage.
+Students will first submit application materials to the Office of Global Programs via this webpage.
 Click on “Start Your Application”.
 An internal committee at Columbia will review completed applications in December of the sophomore year.
 Select candidates will be invited, usually in January, to apply directly as a visiting student to one of the colleges of Oxford or Cambridge University.
 Being nominated by the Columbia internal committee DOES NOT guarantee admission into Oxford or Cambridge.
 Both universities maintain the last right of refusal.
 Internal application admissions criteria includes: